JSheare/TGF_and_glow_search_program/README.md

       220831, and detector2 has the date 220830, detector3 will use the earlier 220830.
 - Time data in the new Detector will be updated to reflect the difference in date between the two provided Detectors.
-For example, detector and detector2 are separated by a day, so all the data from the later Detector (detector in this case) will be corrected one day forward.
+For example, detector and detector2 are separated by a day, so all the data from the later Detector (detector2 in this case) will be corrected one day forward.
 - Trying to import data with the new Detector won't work and will instead raise an error.

 If you ever need to get a list of dates stored in a Detector, you can do so with Detector's dates_stored attribute: